primeqa/primeqa/primeqa/calibration/README.md

 ## train_confidence_calibrator.py

-This script trains a confidence calibration model which can be used by run_mrc pipeline to generate confidence score for each answer.
+This script trains a confidence calibration model which can be used by the run_mrc pipeline to generate a confidence score for each answer.

 In the script, a confidence calibration model is built in multiple
 steps: